spfuu/shSonos/README.md

 ----
 ####get_play
- Gets the PLAY status for a Sonos speaker.
-If the speaker has additional zone members, the PLAY status for all members will be sent.
+ Gets the 'play' status for a Sonos speaker.
+If the speaker has additional zone members, the 'play' status for all members will be sent.
  In most cases, you don't have to execute this command, because all subscribed clients will be notified automatically about 'play'-status changes.